GeorgeRoe/rust-mmu-guest-lecture/slides.md

 ## Results over Exceptions

-There are no exceptions in rust, instead functions return Results, which can be either `Ok` or any type to represent an error.
+There are no exceptions in Rust, instead functions return Results, which can be either `Ok` or any type to represent an error.

 ::left::